stroparo/dotfiles/README.md

 Note: if you do not have curl, substitute ```curl [options]``` for ```wget -O -``` in the command.

-This script leverages the setup.sh script (explained below) and on top of that performs these actions:
+This script further extends setup.sh:

 * Install custom package selections for Debian, Ubuntu or RedHat
+* Execute this project's base setup.sh script (see below)
-* Make the ~/workspace directory
+* Make the $DEV directory (default ~/workspace)
-* Print a loop command on the screen which - if copied and pasted on the command line - will allow you to inform and clone several git repositories
+* For conveniency print a loop command on the screen which - if copied and pasted on the command line - will allow you to inform and clone several git repositories

 ## Setup a Linux box for development